Weapon (any blade), uncommon (+1), rare (+2), or very rare (+3)

-This weapon is well crafted and magically enhanced.
-The axe is warm to the touch and provides those who wield them with Advantage on Exhaustion checks due to cold conditions.
-In addition, the handaxe emits a soft, warm yellow glow that provides dim light within 10 feet, even in magical darkness.
+This magical weapon is expertly crafted and enhanced by subtle enchantments.
+It is always warm to the touch, and its innate heat provides a creature that wields it with advantage on Exhaustion checks due to cold conditions.
+In addition, the handaxe emits a soft, warm yellow glow that provides dim light in a 10-foot radius, even in magical darkness.

 Weapon (greatclub), uncommon

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
-On a critical hit, your opponent must succeed on a DC 12 Constitution saving throw or be Stunned until the end of the round.
+On a critical hit, your opponent must succeed on a DC 12 Constitution saving throw or be Stunned until the end of their next turn.
 In addition, the weapon grants its wielder a double proficiency bonus on Charisma (Intimidation) checks, and it deals triple damage to structures of all kinds.

 Magical weapon (club), rare

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 Upon a hit, roll 1d10.
-On a result of 1 or 2, add 1d4 poison damage.
+On a result of 1 to 4, the target suffers an additional 1d4 poison damage.
 On a result of a 1, the target is also Poisoned for one minute.
 In addition, when wielded, Sharpfang grants its user a +2 bonus on saving throws against poison.